devangdayal/Climate-Change-Analysis/README.md

 ### Using Conda

-If you are using Anaconda, then I would recommend you to create an seperate Enviornment for this project.
+If you are using Anaconda, then I would recommend you to create an seperate Environment for this project.
 (Not mandatory!
 Just a Good Practice)
-You can use the command mentioned below to install libraries in your enviornment.
+You can use the command mentioned below to install libraries in your environment.
 (Make sure that the appropriate Environment is activated to avoid Code Errors and redundancy!)

 ```sh
 conda install [Library_Name]